eslint/eslint/docs/src/extend/custom-rules.md

 There are two formats for a rule's exported `schema`.
 The first is a full JSON Schema object describing all possible options the rule accepts, including the rule's error level as the first argument and any optional arguments thereafter.

-However, to simplify schema creation, rules may also export an array of schemas for each optional positional argument, and ESLint will automatically validate the required error level first.
+However, to simplify schema creation, rules may also export an array of schemas for each optional positional argument.
+ESLint automatically validates the required error level first.
 For example, the `yoda` rule accepts a primary mode argument, as well as an extra options object with named properties.

 ```js
 // "yoda": [2, "never", { "exceptRange": true }]